Ismail-987/CW2024/README.md

 ## REFACTORING
-* Code refactoring has been done to ensure better performance of the the game and efficiency.
+* Code refactoring has been done to ensure better performance of the game.
 These include the following:-
 1. SEPARATION OF CONCERNS
-* Classes like LevelParent.java and other big classes were too long and had a lot of responsibilities combined together.
+* Classes like LevelParent.java and other big classes were too long and had a lot of responsibilities combined.
 Further splits of responsibilities were done leading to the creation of the package called "utilities".
 This package manages Majority of the functions found in the gameLoop Thread and others.
 2. DOCUMENTATION